open-ephys/onix-docs/source/Hardware Guide/PCIe Controller/setup-windows.rst

 #.
 Boot the computer.

 #.
-The RGB LED in the center of the module should be blue.
+The RGB LED in the center of the controller should be blue.

    .. note:: The RGB LED has three color states.